estorey11/nonogram_ninja/README.md

 # Nonogram Ninja

-Nonogram Ninja is a React app with a Rails back-end that allows users to create, submit, and solve their own nonograms.
+Nonogram Ninja is a react-redux app with a Rails back-end that allows users to create, submit, and solve their own nonograms.

 ## Authors